Skip to content

 Three macro shifts made shoulder-season tourism more viable than it has been in a decade:

 1. Domestic travel demand is structurally higher.
-The 2024 CSO figures show Irish domestic overnight trips up 18% versus 2019, and the growth is concentrated in September-November and February-April — not summer.
-Irish travellers, particularly over-45s and young families, increasingly prefer shoulder-season trips to avoid crowds and heat.
+Public CSO Household Travel Survey releases consistently report Irish domestic overnight trips holding above pre-pandemic levels, with shoulder-season months gaining share against the historical July–August peak.
+Irish travellers — particularly over-45s and young families — increasingly prefer shoulder-season trips to avoid crowds and heat.

 3. International shoulder-season demand has outgrown supply.
 German, French, Benelux, and US markets are increasingly seeking off-peak Irish experiences — walking holidays, Wild Atlantic Way road trips, food-led stays.
 The flights are cheaper.
 The weather is fine (if you sell it honestly).
 And Ireland's quality operators still have availability in September and October.